Investigation into the Ministry of Health and Long-Term Care’s decision-making concerning the funding of Avastin for colorectal cancer patients

 121 It is my opinion that the Ministry’s decision to limit public funding of Avastin to 16 treatment cycles, and its failure to publicize the rationale for the funding cap and to monitor statistical information relating to Avastin funding, were unreasonable and wrong in accordance with s.
 21(1)(b) and (d) of the Ombudsman Act.

-122 To address the concerns that I have identified in my investigation, I am making the
+122 To address the concerns that I have identified in my investigation, I am making the following recommendations:

 The Ministry of Health and Long-Term Care should extend on an expedited basis patient eligibility for funding for first-line treatment using Avastin beyond the current 16-cycle treatment limit in individual cases, until disease progression is evident based on medical assessment.